IITA-AKILIMO/user-portal/wp-content/plugins/kenta-blocks/readme.txt

 * **Heading** Create a customizable title for each section with various markups from H1 to H6, You can also use 1000+ Google fonts.
 * **Paragraph** Create a customizable paragraph width 1000+ Google fonts and multiple setting options.
 * **Image** Core/image block enhancements, You can set shadows, borders, border radius and css filters for images.
+* **Group** Core/group block enhancements, You can set padding, margin, shadows, background, borders and border radius for group.
+* **Row** Core/row block enhancements, You can set padding, margin, shadows, background, borders and border radius for row.
+* **Stack** Core/stsack block enhancements, You can set padding, margin, shadows, background, borders and border radius for stack.

 == Frequently Asked Questions ==